 The public witness event will be planned for maximum accessibility inclusion of all General Assembly attendees.

 Streets and Sidewalks

-The normal high temperature in Louisville is 83°F. Louisville usually receives an average of 3.8 inches of rain during the month.
+The normal high temperature in Providence in late June is 83°F. The probability of precipitation is around 10%; attendees should be prepared for high humidity.
 The Accessibilities Services table in the convention center will have a limited supply of plastic caps and ponchos available for sale in case of rain.

 For more information contact generalassembly @ uua.org.

 This work is made possible by the generosity of individual donors and congregations.